OctopusDeploy/blog/blog/2023-05/build-vs-buy/index.md

 ---
 title: Building versus buying software
-description: Probing the pros and cons of building software yourself versus buying a product.
+description: Probing the pros and cons of building software yourself compared to buying a product.
 author: shawn.sesna@octopus.com
 visibility: public
-published: 2023-05-29-1400
+published: 2023-05-31-1400
-metaImage:
+metaImage: blogimage-build-vs-buy-2023x2.png
-bannerImage:
+bannerImage: blogimage-build-vs-buy-2023x2.png
-bannerImageAlt: 125 characters max, describes image to people unable to see it.
+bannerImageAlt: Two people building with blocks vs someone at a storefront of a software store
 isFeatured: false
 tags:
   - Engineering
 ---

 Whether to build or buy software is a dilemma many organizations face.
-There's almost always a commercially-available tool or solution.
+There's almost always a commercially-available tool or solution to address your needs.
 However, you must weigh up competing factors when deciding whether to buy or build to determine how much money *and* time it will cost.

-In this post, I explore what you should consider before deciding whether to build or buy software.
+In this post, I explore what you should consider before deciding whether to build or buy a software solution.

-## Deciding whether to build or buy software
+## Considerations when deciding whether to build or buy

 The considerations when deciding to build your own solution or purchase a product usually include: